lcui-dev/lc-design/docs/getting-started/introduction.md

 # Introduction

-LCUI.css is a simple CSS framework for building LCUI application, it provides basic styles for typography and elements, simple layout system, CSS components and utilities.
+LCUI.css is a UI component framework for building LCUI application, it provides basic styles for typography and elements, simple layout system, CSS components and utilities.
+Its CSS code is based Bootstrap, so its usage is basically the same as Boostrap.

 ## Installation